pchiorean/Indentz/docs/FILES.md

 **Miscellaneous**                  |        | **Scripts that do not fall into the other categories** `Clip.jsx`                         |   Num* | Clips selected objects in a clipping frame (or releases them if already clipped)
-`ClipUndo.jsx`                     |  ⌃Num* | Releases selected objects from their clipping frames `EAN.jsx`                          |    ⌥F9 | Embeds an EAN code in the selected frame or adds it to a new page `LabelPage.jsx`                    |        | Adds a custom label on the current page's slug `LabelPageRatios.jsx`              |        | Adds a label (ratio) on each page's slug `OffsetPaths.jsx`                  |        | Uses InDesign's text wrap feature to create offset/inset paths
+`ClipUndo.jsx`                     |  ⌃Num* | Releases selected objects from their clipping frames `EAN.jsx`                          |    ⌥F9 | Embeds an EAN code in the selected frames or adds it to a new page `LabelPage.jsx`                    |        | Adds a custom label on the current page's slug `LabelPageRatios.jsx`              |        | Adds a label (ratio) on each page's slug `OffsetPaths.jsx`                  |        | Uses InDesign's text wrap feature to create offset/inset paths